 Symptoms Of Low Or No Engine Compression

-Engine starts but runs with a misfire (rough idle):
+Category 2: The engine starts and runs, but runs with a misfire problem.

 - Bad gas mileage.